aosorgin/gotools/tools/filegen/README.md

                              Data format: [\d{%, k,K,m,M,g,G}].
 By default is [0,100%] and used until file ending --once                     Using of interval only once.
 Used only with -i, --interval option.
   --reverse                  Using interval from the file ending to begining.
 Used only with -i, --interval option.
+  --append                   Using interval to append data to file.
+Used only with -i, --interval option.

 Generator options:
   -g, --generator            Type of generator to use